second-state/wasmedge-rustsdk-examples/object-detection-via-wasinn/README.md

 - Install `libtorch` and `WasmEdge WASI-NN PyTorch Backend`

-  The [Get WasmEdge with WASI-NN Plug-in PyTorch Backend](https://wasmedge.org/book/en/write_wasm/rust/wasinn.html#get-wasmedge-with-wasi-nn-plug-in-pytorch-backend) section in WasmEdge Book describes the steps of deploying the `libtorch` library and `WASI-NN PyTorch Backend`.
+  [Get WasmEdge with WASI-NN Plug-in PyTorch Backend](https://wasmedge.org/book/en/write_wasm/rust/wasinn.html#get-wasmedge-with-wasi-nn-plug-in-pytorch-backend) in WasmEdge Book describes the steps of deploying the `libtorch` library and `WASI-NN PyTorch Backend`.
 For convenience, the commands in the book are listed below:

   - Install `libtorch`